 What Are Weed Cookies?

 At their core, weed cookies are like any other cookie—except for one crucial ingredient: cannabis.
 Typically, THC-infused cookies are made by incorporating cannabutter (cannabis-infused butter) or cannabis oil into the dough.
-Cannabutter is a crucial ingredient because THC needs to bind to fat molecules in order to be effective.
+Cannabutter is a crucial ingredient because THC needs to bind to fat molecules to be effective.
 This infusion process allows THC, CBD, or a combination of cannabinoids to be absorbed by the body when the cookie is consumed.

 Types of Weed Cookies Available

 The variety of weed cookies on the market is immense, offering different strains, flavors, and potencies.
-Whether you’re looking for cookies with high THC content, balanced ratios of THC and CBD, or low-dose CBD cookies for a more mild effect, there’s something for everyone.
+Whether you’re looking for cookies with high THC content, balanced ratios of THC and CBD, or low-dose CBD cookies for a milder effect, there’s something for everyone.
 Major brands today sell everything from classic chocolate chip pot cookies to gourmet options like peanut butter, snickerdoodle, or oatmeal raisin.

 Difference Between Weed Cookies and Other Edibles